Pavelhaj93/Laravel_books_reviews_project/README.md

 - cp .env.example .env
 - php artisan key:generate

-create DB and in your .env setup your BD connection
+create DB and in your .env setup your DB connection